simonrodrig/personal-website/src/projects/solitaire.md

 [Pymem](https://github.com/srounet/Pymem), which is a series of tools to manipulate Windows processes.
 Notably, this library allows us to read the game's memory state when it launches, and search for a specific byte pattern.
-In doing so, we could read the game's 52 cards in 12-byte segments. with some translation, we could convert these 12 bytes into a format readable by a solver algorithm.
+In doing so, we could read the game's 52 cards in 12-byte segments.
+With some translation, we could convert these 12 bytes into a format readable by a solver algorithm.

 ### Solver Algorithm